XJGE/XJGE-legacy/README.md

 XJGE is (currently) closed source and protected under an exclusive license.

-[TOC]

 ## Getting Started
-XJGE requires java 12.0.1 or later and currently supports the following platforms:
+XJGE requires java 15.0.2 or later and currently supports the following platforms:
 - Linux x64
 - Windows x64
 - Windows x86